 When you reach our Platform, you can use it to access some or all of the following functions (Platform Functions):

-- create a free personal account, and subscribe for a paid Startup Mode or Scale Mode account at your discretion;
+create a free personal account, and subscribe for a paid account at your discretion;

 The list above is not necessarily a complete list of the functions of the Platform and we may decide to offer additional functions, or stop providing any Platform functions, at any time.

-We operate a tiered membership model.
-We offer free accounts, but we also offer tiered premium memberships (Memberships).
-We offer two tiers of premium Memberships – Startup Mode and Scale Mode.
+We operate a tiered membership model with 3 premium membership options (Memberships).
 The benefits package of each Membership are listed on the Website.
 We reserve the right to vary these rights from time to time and will communicate this with you if so.

 The following principles apply to Memberships: